RohitChhikara1/Faulty-Calculator/README.md

 # Faulty-Calculator
 "Excited to share my latest Python project—a 'Faulty Calculator'!
+This unique calculator is designed to give incorrect results for specific cases while performing accurately in all others.
+It was a fun challenge to create, combining logic with creativity to introduce intentional errors in some operations.
+This project helped me dive deeper into Python programming, enhancing my problem-solving skills and understanding of how systems handle calculations.
+Looking forward to applying these skills to even more complex projects!"